cmoa/cmoa-sales/README.md

 This project requires node and gulp.

-[node](https://nodejs.org/en/download/package-manager/) is available on most platforms and can also be managed with tools like [nvm](https://github.com/creationix/nvm)
+[node](https://nodejs.org/en/download/package-manager/) is available on most platforms and can also be managed with tools like [nvm](https://github.com/creationix/nvm).

 If gulp is not installed, run `npm install -g gulp-cli`

-Run `npm install` to install project-specific dependencies
+Finally, run `npm install` to install project-specific dependencies.

 ## Development